Cambalache

 Cambalache (Southern Cone Spanish for bazaar or "junkshop") is an Argentine slang-language tango song written in 1934 by Enrique Santos Discépolo for the movie The Soul of the Accordion, released the following year.
 It is explicitly critical of 20th-century corruption and, having been written during the Infamous Decade, was banned by a succession of dictatorial governments before censorship was relaxed under General Juan Peron.

-The first ten notes of the song are heard when Emperor Austin denies Tasha's tea set in High Tea, the 20th episode of the Nick Jr. show The Backyardigans.